 How Do You Translate the Jews, justification, and jasper?

-When the definition of accuracy is expanded to focus on the reader’s comprehension, how does that affect the translation?
+When the definition of accuracy is expanded to focus on the reader’s comprehension, how does it affect the translation?

-The main concern is that the reader, especially one new of the Bible, may not realize the true meaning of the expression; according to their view, the traditional, literal rendering the Jews could result in an inaccurate understanding.
-Hence, it is more accurate to translate it as ‘the Jewish authorities’ in the sense that the new reader has a greater chance of arriving at the specific meaning intended, or you could say the “accurate” meaning.
+The main concern is that a reader, especially one new to the Bible, may not realize the true meaning of the expression; according to their view, the traditional, literal rendering the Jews could result in an inaccurate understanding.
+Hence, it is more accurate to translate it as “the Jewish authorities” because the new reader has a greater chance of arriving at the intended meaning or the “accurate” meaning.

-In a similar line of reasoning, the term justification is considered a term too specialized for the average reader.
-It would lead to an inaccurate understanding or no understanding at all.
-As a result, in Romans 4:25, our justification is translated as ‘to put us right with God.’
+In a similar line of reasoning, the term justification is considered too specialized for the average reader, leading to an inaccurate understanding or no understanding at all.
+As a result, in Romans 4:25, our justification is translated as “to put us right with God.”

 Is Accuracy No Longer Essential?

-In a well-written work on translation entitled How to Choose a Translation for All Its Worth, Gordon Fee and Mark Strauss note that there is a debate about accuracy among translations.
-They consider all translations accurate, though literal translations may exhibit inaccuracy whereas dynamic or idiomatic translations may exhibit a loss of nuances in meaning (p.
+In a well-written work on translation entitled How to Choose a Translation for All Its Worth, Gordon Fee and Mark Strauss discuss the debate about accuracy among translations.
+They consider all translations accurate, though literal translations may exhibit inaccuracy whereas dynamic or idiomatic translations may exhibit a loss of nuance in meaning (p.
 34).

-They don’t discuss the topic of accuracy in significant detail.
-Rather, they affirm that all translations have value, as in the following quote about translations for children: “…some people reject the use of easy-to-read versions because they claim that some of the meaning of the original texts is inevitably lost.
+some people reject the use of easy-to-read versions because they claim that some of the meaning of the original texts is inevitably lost.
 The point, as we have seen, is debatable, and it could be argued that idiomatic versions are actually more accurate.
-But allowing for the moment that some versions oversimplify the text and thereby miss some of the meaning, does this really negate their value?” (p.
+But allowing for the moment that some versions oversimplify the text and thereby miss some of the meaning, does this really negate their value? (p.
 41)

 Note that Fee and Strauss are aware of the concern that meaning is lost in a simplified translation such as an easy-to-read version.
 However, they dismiss the point and offer the counter argument that idiomatic or dynamic equivalent translations are more accurate.
-They are appealing to the idea of accuracy of the reader’s understanding.
-Again focused on the reader, they end by asking if it matters if some of the Scripture’s meaning is lost when the reader gains something.
+They appeal to the idea of accuracy with regard to the reader’s understanding or “communicative accuracy.”
+Focused on the reader, they end by asking if it matters if some of the Scripture’s meaning is lost when the reader gains something.

 In a very engaging work on Bible translation in English, One Bible, Many Versions: Are All Translations Created Equal?, Dave Brunn takes the topic of accuracy a little further.